TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/troubleshooting-&-support/glossary.md

 ### Operations

-The place to manage all deployments for an organisation or team.
+The place to manage all deployments for an Organisation or Team.

 ### Environment

-A grouping of 'deployments' that can have multiple control planes in different regions.
+A grouping of 'deployments' that can have multiple Control Planes and Edge Gateways.

 ### Stack